-Add the sweetener and salt to the coconut milk: Measure the sweetener (agave, maple syrup, honey, or sugar).
-Add this to the coconut milk along with the salt.
+Add the sweetener and salt to the coconut milk: Measure the sweetener (agave, maple syrup, honey, or sugar), and add it to the coconut milk, along with the salt.

 Warm the coconut milk on the stove: Warm the coconut milk on the stove over medium-low heat, stirring occasionally, until the sweetener has completely dissolved into the coconut milk, 1 to 2 minutes.

 Whisk the cornstarch into the reserved coconut milk: Measure the cornstarch and add it to the reserved 1/2 cup coconut milk.
 Whisk thoroughly until the cornstarch is totally dissolved.

 Add the cornstarch mixture to the coconut milk: Pour the cornstarch mixture into the warm coconut milk while whisking gently.

 Heat the ice cream base until thickened: This is your ice cream base.
 Increase the heat to medium.
 Stirring occasionally, continue cooking the base until it has thickened enough to coat the back of a spoon, 6 to 8 minutes.
 Do not allow the base come to a boil.

 Stir in the vanilla: Remove the base from heat and stir in the vanilla.

 Chill the base: Pour the base into a shallow container.
 Let the base cool slightly on the counter so it's not hot when you put it in the fridge.
 Before refrigerating, press a piece of plastic wrap against the surface — this coconut milk base doesn't form a skin quite as badly as a milk-and-egg base, but it doesn't hurt!
 Cover the container and refrigerate for at least 4 hours or for up to 3 days.